 C.R.O.W.
 Center for the Performing Arts

-Teen & Adult Tap
+Teen & Adult Beginning Level Tap (Summer)

 Tap dance sharpens reflexes and improves memory skills and coordination.
 This class will work toward establishing beginning/intermediate level tap movements, will build vocabulary and will work on basic rhythms and steps that progress into fun and lively dance combinations.
 For more experienced tappers, the combinations will involve more intricate rhythms and patterns while beginners practice the basics.
 Tap dancing is a great way to develop musicality, timing, rhythm, and balance.
 Black, oxford style tap shoes required for this class.
 Please see dress code.